Do people actually earn money blogging, or is it a waste of time?

 There’s no doubt about it:

-Building a blog and making it profitable takes a lot of time and effort.
+Building a website and making it profitable takes a lot of time and effort.

 With that being said, however, most people give up far, far too early.